SelinaZ07/OOTD-generator/README.md

 # 👗 OOTD Generator

-A full-stack outfit generator that recommends a random outfit from your wardrobe based on the current weather.
+A full-stack outfit generator that recommends a random outfit from your wardrobe based on the weather of the day.

 The application allows users to upload clothing items, stores them in a SQLite database, retrieves live weather information using WeatherAPI, and automatically selects a top and bottom that fit the current temperature.